 With the completion of the Strategic Plan, the Coalition applied for and received $300,000 from the Healthier Wisconsin Partnership Program to implement the plan over three years, focusing on underage drinking prevention.
 This work includes providing Responsible Beverage Service training to tavern and community volunteer servers, supporting overtime for local law enforcement to conduct compliance checks and party patrols, conducting a Parents Who Host Lose the Most publicity campaign each spring, and providing minigrants to local student and youth groups to design and implement alcohol-free alternatives for socializing.

 In addition to this funding, the Coalition also received three years of funding through the State of Wisconsin Department of Health's Strategic Prevention Framework State Incentive Grant, which focuses on preventing binge drinking and is one of four such grants in the state.
 This project focuses on coalition development and training, working with local festivals to increase alcohol safety, working with media to increase awareness, and working with local college and university campuses to review and strengthen their alcohol-related policies.

-Beginning in July 2012, the coalition will begin to work towards sustaining the practices established and tested during the previous stages of the project by working with local communities, students, parents, governments, and businesses to use internal and public policies to create funding streams and support for keeping the practices that work in place.
-Our goal is to make it easier for those who drink to do so safely.
+Starting in July 2012, the coalition began to work towards sustaining the practices established and tested during the previous stages of the project by working with local communities, students, parents, governments, and businesses to use internal and public policies to create funding streams and support for keeping the practices that work in place.